Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Introduction

-This unicity statement is the key to prove properties of some shifted versions of $\cdo$ (called the quantum geometric Langlands kernels VOA and introduced in \cite{CreutzigGaiotto2020}) and to study their behaviour under the quantized Moore--Tachikawa convolution operation (\cite{Arakawa2018}).
+This uniqueness statement is the key to prove properties of some shifted versions of $\cdo$ (called the quantum geometric Langlands kernel vertex operator algebras and introduced in \cite{CreutzigGaiotto2020}) and to study their behaviour under the quantized Moore--Tachikawa convolution operation (\cite{Arakawa2018}).